 Five Common Contributing Factors for Workplace Injuries Safety Talk

 According to PA Training for Health & Safety, an estimated 80 out of 100 people who are involved in an incident are at fault for it.
-In this safety talk we will look at five common contributors for workplace injuries.
+In this safety talk, we will look at five common contributing factors of workplace injuries.

 The Five Contributing Factors